apache/nifi-site/src/pages/markdown/gpg.md

 ### Web of Trust

-If it is infeasible to directly contact the key bearer directly, you can delegate that trust to a third-party who you already trust.
+If it is infeasible to contact the key bearer directly, you can delegate that trust to a third-party who you already trust.
 For example, if you cannot directly contact Joe Witt, but you already trust Andy LoPresto (i.e. you have verified Andy's key and believe Andy would verify keys he trusts), you can sign Joe's key if Andy has already done so.
 You can choose to employ a lower level of validity (`marginal` vs. `full`) in that case depending on your transitive **ownertrust** in Andy's verification.
-See [Web of Trust][web-of-trust] and [GNU Privacy Handbook][gnu-privacy-handbook] for more information and good diagrams.
+See [Web of Trust][web-of-trust] and [GNU Privacy Handbook][gnu-privacy-handbook] for more information and helpful diagrams.

 ## <a name="set-up-git-with-your-key">Set up Git with your key</a>